-Following the completion of our obligations under the U.S. DoD Agreement, the future commercial success of our diagnostic products is dependent on our ability to broaden our customer base beyond the U.S. government and public sector to include enterprise employers, healthcare providers and direct-to-consumer.
-As a result, our long term growth depends on our ability to renew and acquire new customers.
-Current key strategic relationships include BARDA, Google LLC, or Google, the Mayo Clinic, the National Basketball Association, and Henry Schein, Inc. We intend to leverage our success with our COVID-19 test and the expansion of our manufacturing capabilities to enable broad distribution of our Cue Readers and awareness of our platform across different groups of customers and to enhance pull-through of our future tests.
-For the year ended December 31, 2021, we sold over 155,000 readers and have sold over 160,000 readers since our first FDA EUA in June 2020.
+The future commercial success of our diagnostic products is dependent on our ability to continue to broaden our customer base beyond the U.S. government and public sector to include enterprise employers, healthcare providers and direct-to-consumer.
+As a result, our long-term growth depends on our ability to renew and acquire new customers.
+Current key strategic relationships include BARDA, Google LLC, or Google, the National Basketball Association, Major League Baseball, Henry Schein, Inc., McKesson Corporation, Cardinal Health, Inc., Medline Industries, LP and the Minnesota Department of Health.
+We intend to leverage our success with our COVID-19 test and the expansion of our manufacturing capabilities to enable broad distribution of our Cue Readers and awareness of our platform across different groups of customers and to enhance pull-through of our future tests.